U.S. Marijuana Party: 2012 presidential election

+State activity

 Colorado

+In Colorado, Jason Lauve ran the U.S. Marijuana Party from February 2003 through March 2005.

-In Colorado, Wayward Bill Chengelis was U.S. Marijuana Party chairman for many years, until Chengelis’ death in 2021.
+Wayward Bill Chengelis took over the Colorado party chapter from Lauve in 2005 and was U.S. Marijuana Party chairman for many years, until Chengelis' death in 2021.

 Illinois

 In 2004, Illinois Marijuana Party leader Richard Rawlings ran for U.S. Congress in Illinois' 18th Congressional District as a write-in candidate.
 Brian Meyer ran as a write-in candidate in the 12th Congressional District in 2004.
 Rawlings ran again as a Marijuana Party write-in candidate for Congress in 2010.